tsqllint/tsqllint/README.md

 ```

 #### Add rule to RuleVisitorBuilder
-Add your new rule type to the RuleVisitors List in [RuleVisitorBuilder.cs](./TSQLLINT_LIB/Parser/RuleVisitorBuilder.cs), reflection is expensive.
+Add your new rule type to the RuleVisitors List in [RuleVisitorBuilder.cs](./TSQLLINT_LIB/Parser/RuleVisitorBuilder.cs).

 ```csharp
 private readonly List<Type> RuleVisitors = new List<Type>()